jeron-diovis/lmd-plugins/README.md

 ===
 ### Expose require
 This plugin just exports 'require' function to global scope.
 It contradicts with origin LMD approach, and you definitely should not use it in production build.
-But for developing and debugging it can very useful.
+But for developing and debugging it can be very useful.

 ##### Features:
  * if you also use some of plugins above, be sure that you place this plugin the last in plugins list in your LMD config: